gicharts/gicharts.github.io/src/examples/two_line_two_axis.md

 # 2 axis, 2 series chart
 Chart with two layers containing line charts with differing y-axis scales.
-Useful if the domain of the charts differ from eachother by a large amount.
+Useful if the domain of the charts differ from each other by a large amount.
 - **Report category:** Database activity

 - **Required report headers:**